cfricke1/sphinx-template/source/expandedreport/index.rst

 What is React?
 ======================

-The idea for React first about when Facebook developers realized they were running into issues with code maintenance.
+The idea for React first came about when Facebook developers realized they were running into issues with code maintenance.
 As Facebook began to grow as a company and started to gain new users, they needed to hire more people to help push out more updates to keep the app running smoothly.
 After a